About

 Because they are literal windows into the past.

 Film was expensive.
 It took time to develop.
 Nobody wasted a frame on something that didn't matter to them.
-Every slide in my collection represents a deliberate choice — a landmark worth capturing, a trip worth documenting, a moment worth preserving.
-And because they exist on transparency film, they can only be seen with light passing through them.
-Dark and mostly illegible until you hold one up to a bulb or a viewer, every slide has a moment of revelation.
+Every slide in my collection represents a deliberate choice - a landmark worth capturing, a trip worth documenting, a moment worth preserving.
+Because they exist only on transparency film, they can only be seen with light passing through them.
+Dark and mostly illegible until you hold one up or see it in a viewer, every slide has a moment of revelation.
 I love that anticipation, even now, even after thousands of them.

 I love seeing how little has changed - how the same landmarks stand, how the same light falls, how the only clue that decades have passed is the cut of someone's coat or the shape of a car in the background.
 People weren't so different then.
 They took their families on vacation.
 They stood in front of famous things and took pictures.
 They tried to hold onto moments.